Grume History, Family Crest & Coats of Arms

 Early History of the Grume family

 This web page shows only a small excerpt of our Grume research.
-Another 86 words (6 lines of text) covering the years 1678 and 1760 are included under the topic Early Grume History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1335, 1279, 1327, 1319, 1678, 1760, 1695, 1699 and 1709 are included under the topic Early Grume History in all our PDF Extended History products and printed products wherever possible.

 Grume Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Grume has appeared include Groome, Grome, Groom and others.

 Early Notables of the Grume family (pre 1700)

 Migration of the Grume family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Grume arrived in North America very early: Nicholas Groome, Ship's Captain, settled in Massachusetts in 1630 and wrote a book called "A Glass for the people of the northeast" describing the people and the coast of New England.